Mellanox Technologies (MLNX) Q4 2016 Results - Earnings Call Transcript

 James Kisner - Jefferies LLC

 Hi.
 Thanks.
-So, I noted that you guys had really pretty strong transceiver and cable growth, yet gross margins are still sort of hanging in the normal range.
+So, I noted that you guys had really pretty strong transceiver and cable growth, yet gross margins are still sort of hanging in your normal range.
 You made it pretty clear that cables are below the general average gross margin.
-And I'm just wondering in Q4 kind of what kept that from weighing on margins, is that more EDR, or just less Ethernet.
-And I guess mostly wondering as that ramp, are you thinking you might start to see gross margins head toward more – towards your long-term gross margin target in the high 60s with this calendar year?
+And I'm just wondering in Q4 kind of what kept that from weighing on margins, is that more EDR, or just less Ethernet?
+And I guess mostly wondering, as that ramps, are you thinking you might start to see gross margins head more towards your long-term gross margin target in the high 60%s later this calendar year?

 Eyal D. Waldman - Mellanox Technologies Ltd.